gjacopo/bodylanguage/docs/doxy/README.md

 * ` -t`         :   (_option_) test mode; a temporary output will be generated and displayed;
                  use it for checking purpose prior to the automatic generation.

+so as to extract the documentation header(s) from the source file(s) and create one or several `markdown` formatted files containing the documentation alone.
+This(ese) file(s) can then be used to generate the online/browsable documentation.
 In a last stage, you can easily <a name="htmldoc"></a>[generate the documentation](generate_documentation).

 **<a name="Example"></a>Example**